TaygaHoshi/tt-project/Content/Player Characters.md

 # Character Creation
 ## Choosing a Class
+A player character can start with choosing a class:
 1. [[Soldier]]
 2. [[Shaman]]
 3. [[Scout]]
 4. [[Magician]]
 5. [[Warden]]
 6. [[Performer]]

+Classes are further divided into subclasses called branches.
+Description of branches will be added to the relevant class page.
+Currently, branches are #TODO.

 ## Choosing a Race
 #TODO